2 Cool Border Collies + 1

 Author

-Cynde Leshin lives in Sedona, Arizona with her husband and 2 Border Collies: Myst and Beckett.
+Cynde Leshin lives in Sedona, Arizona with her husband and 2 Border Collies: Beckett and new puppy DYLAN.

 Cynde has worked in the health care field for over 10 years, is an author, instructional designer and most recently as a faculty member in the College of Education at Western Governors University.
 She is now enjoying her free time training and showing her dogs in obedience, scent work, and herding.
 She also enjoys writing, creating educational programs, and hiking with the dogs.